Back to the full dot-point answer

 Targets infected, cancerous or abnormal host cells.

-What is b lymphocytes?Show answer
+What are b lymphocytes?Show answer

 Mature in the bone marrow.
 Each B cell has a unique surface antibody (B-cell receptor) that recognises one antigen.

-What is t lymphocytes?Show answer
+What are t lymphocytes?Show answer

 Mature in the thymus.
 Each T cell has a unique T-cell receptor (TCR) that recognises one antigen displayed on MHC.
-Two main subtypes: - Helper T cells (CD4) recognise antigen on MHC class II.
+Two main subtypes:

-What is memory cells?Show answer
+What are memory cells?Show answer

 A subset of activated B and T cells become long-lived memory cells.

-What is antibodies?Show answer
+What are antibodies?Show answer

 What is primary response?Show answer